fbpx

 The program fulfills Occupational Safety and Health Administration (OSHA) regulatory requirements in 29 Code of Federal Regulations (CFR) 1910.1200(h)(1) and 1926.59.

 This program should cover all hazardous chemical operations within the brewery, including both the front of house and the back of house.
-Hazardous chemicals are defined as those that present a physical hazard, health hazard, simple asphyxiant, combustible dust, pyrophoric gas, or other hazard not otherwise classified.
+Hazardous chemicals are defined as those that present a physical hazard, health hazard, simple asphyxiant, combustible dust, pyrophoric (spontaneously ignitable) gas, or other hazard not otherwise classified.
 Common chemicals used in the brewery include acids, caustics and cleaning supplies.

 The primary components of the program should be: